Aviral09/DevSocHackathon/README.md

 3. Integrated Google Signin button has been implemented.

 ## Future Implementations
-1. Redirecting to next page after Google Signin is complete and implementing signInWithRedirect.
+1. Redirecting to next page after Google Signin is complete and implementing signInWithRedirect rather than signinWithPopup.
 2. Backend with database to get the user input preference and matching up with study-partner with desired preferences.
 3. Implementing API to get them connected to online meeting services like Google Meet.